centuryglass/IntraPaint/doc/menu_options.md

 1. **Upscale method selection**:  Choose between different methods for upscaling the image.
 2. **New resolution (pixels)**:  Set the new image size in pixels.
 When changed, "Width scale" and "Height scale" will automatically update to match.
 3. **New resolution (scale)**:  Set the new image size as a multiple of the original size.
 When changed, "Width" and "Height" will automatically update to match.
-4. **ControlNet tiled upscaling**:  Only available if the Stable-Diffusion generator is active and ControlNet is working.
-When checked, use Stable-Diffusion with the Tile ControlNet model to upscale the image.
+4. **ControlNet tiled upscaling**:  Only available if the Stable Diffusion generator is active and ControlNet is working.
+When checked, use Stable Diffusion with the Tile ControlNet model to upscale the image.
-5. **ControlNet tile downsample rate**:  When "ControlNet tiled upscaling" is checked, increase this value to give Stable-Diffusion more freedom to alter details while upscaling.
+5. **ControlNet tile downsample rate**:  When "ControlNet tiled upscaling" is checked, increase this value to give Stable Diffusion more freedom to alter details while upscaling.
 6. **"Scale image" button**:  Closes the scaling window and begins scaling the image.
 7. **Cancel button**: Closes the scaling window without making changes.